 If you’re not into Indonesian food for some (crazy!) reason, there’s every other type of cuisine available, from Italian to Mexican to Californian if you so desire.
 Canggu, the Uluwatu area, and Ubud all have a growing roster of impressive restaurants with top-notch food and design to choose from.

-• COST: As with everything else, there’s a wide range of food costs in Bali.
+- COST: As with everything else, there’s a wide range of food costs in Bali.
 Overall, your money will go a long way.
 At warungs (local Balinese restaurants), you can spend around $5 for a meal.
-If you’re on a budget and stick to cooking and eating at local places you could spend as little as $15 a day or less on food.
 As mentioned (repeatedly), there are fantastic restaurants all over the island, so we highly recommend indulging.
+For the trendiest and finest dinning options, of course, these places are going to come with more premium prices.

 Transportation